 We All Want the Best.
 It's Only Natural.

-Over time, I've learned that quality compromises are often short-term bargains with a disproportionate long-term cost.
+Over time, I learned that quality compromises are often short-term bargains with a disproportionate long-term cost.
 Take shoes, for example.
 Inexpensive shoes are exactly that because they use cheaper materials, and less time-consuming construction methods.
 It’s no surprise then that inexpensive shoes wear out faster, are often uncomfortable, and seldom justify the cost of repair.
 Unless they're for a costume party or a one-time event, cheaply-made shoes are never the bargain they appear to be, and they never look as good as the better quality alternative.

 I've learned that the best quality is often defined by what you don’t see.
 There are countless examples of this since what we generally see is only the exterior façade.
 Anything mechanical is an obvious case study, but consider a women’s handbag.
 What we see is the design and outer materials.
 What you don’t see are the materials used to construct the bag – the lining, padding, thread, adhesives, fasteners, and more.
 And these mean something if you want your bag to hold its shape, last for more than a year or two, survive the inevitable liquid assault, and look new when it isn’t.

-One of our lofty goals?
-To achieve an absence of unintended flaws.
+Always striving to achieve an absence of unintended flaws.

 Now, I'm convinced that exceptional quality requires a constant drive to improve and innovate.
 The fact is, whatever seems amazing today is likely to be surpassed tomorrow.
 So not only is quality associated with a willingness to make mistakes, it also requires a commitment to continual improvement and innovation.
 The craftsmen who build our bags provide a perfect example.
 They’ve been crafting handbags for decades, but nothing is sacrosanct when it comes to their process.
 New equipment, different materials and techniques, and innovative designs all contribute to overall improvements, not just in style but in functionality and performance, as well.